riteshsingh9984/integration-dagger2-retrofit/README.md

 > So I just create them via dagger2 and why this, because I want to take care them by dagger2 and sharable across all activities.
 > Here , Sample how to create via using dagger2 and how module, component and activity communicate to each-other.

->My Class which will create by dagger
+>My Class which will be created by dagger

 ```
 package com.example.shiv.myapplication.services;